Careers for Autistic Adults

 How to create the best careers for autistic adults:

-1. Self-help and determination skills: To Make Careers for Autistic Adults
+1. Self-help and determination skills:

-2. Functioning and Communication Skills: To Make Careers for Autistic Adults
+2. Functioning and Communication Skills:

 It is necessary to live independently that they must be able to express feelings, and desires and speak up about concerns whom they are interacting with.
 You need to provide a set of skills that they can use to live and build meaningful relationships. like strong and lasting friendships skills, and effective communication with employers or employees.

-3. Behavior Skills: To Make Careers for Autistic Adults
+3. Behavior Skills:

 Give them a data-driven and science-backed Applied Behavior Analysis (ABA) therapy to control and move beyond disruptive and aggressive behaviors.
 It will help them to avoid self-injurious actions, and distress so they can enjoy a higher quality of life.

-4. Personal Care and routine activities skills: To Make Careers for Autistic Adults
+4. Personal Care and routine activities skills:

-• How to Dress and undress
+• How to Dress and Undress

 • Choosing apparel for weather and event